There are a variety of ways you can measure the success of your recruitment efforts, and it can quickly become overwhelming.

 - Recognition and celebration of accomplishments

-Also, keep in mind that when people leave a company, it can take months to fill the role and bring the new hire up-to-speed, meaning other team members are divvying up an additional 40 hour work week on top of their own for months on end.
+Also, keep in mind that when people leave a company, it can take months to fill the role and bring the new hire up-to-speed, meaning other team members are divvying up an additional 40 hour work week on top of their own.
 Not only does that lead to decreased productivity, it also leads to decreased satisfaction, which can lead to a snowball effect of high turnover.

-The average employee retention rate is 81%, according to SHRM.
+The average employee retention rate was 52.8 percent in 2021, the height of the so-called Great Resignation.
+Even so, companies should aim for a rate of 90 percent.
 This stat will vary by industry and the type of people you’re recruiting.

-Total number employees at the end of a time period [divided by] Total number of employees at the beginning of a time period [multiplied by] 100
+Total number of employees at the end of a set period of time [divided by] Total number of employees at the beginning of that same period of time [multiplied] by 100

 For example, if you measure employee retention rate, and you have 50 employees on January 1 and by January 31 you have 40 employees (some of the original 50 left, and you’ve added a few new hires).
 This is how you would calculate employee retention for the month of January.